RutgersCSSystems/fire-yolov5/README.md

 ```

 ## Run Experiments
 All experiments are in the following folder.
-Use this script needs to be updated to run different applications Check the scripts before running all_variation.
+This script needs to be updated to run different applications.
+Check the scripts before running all_variation.
 ```
 cd $BASE/shared_libs/simple_prefetcher/
 ./compile.sh